Skip to Main Content

 Often, the decision requires identifying the independent and dependent clauses in the sentence.
 As a reminder, independent clauses, also known as restrictive clauses, contain a subject and a verb and can act as a sentence without additional information; e.g., the sun is shining.
 Independent clauses present the essential information in a sentence.
 Dependent clauses, also known as nonrestrictive clauses, may also contain a subject and a verb, but they are incomplete sentences that need an independent clause to make sense, e.g., which is a pleasant surprise.
 A dependent clause provides non-essential information, and if removed, the remaining sentence would still make sense.
 Together, independent and dependent clauses create descriptive sentences: The sun is shining, which is a pleasant surprise.

-Please see below for an explanation of when to capitalize the word after a semicolon or colon:
+Please see below for information on the typical approaches in North American Academic English of when to capitalize the word after a semicolon or colon:

 Semicolon